CeeJay1001/cj-html-diaries/README.md

-# 💻 Cece's HTML Diaries: Chapter 1 ✨
+# 💻 CJ's HTML Diaries: Chapter 1 ✨

 Welcome to my first-ever live website hosted with GitHub Pages!
 This is part of my journey learning HTML and building a space that reflects my personality, interests, and tomboy-coded tech queen energy 😎💅🏽